 Class of 2015/16

 The Master of Applied Politics program allows you to tailor your degree to your specific interests and career goals.
 In my case, it gave me the skills and knowledge needed for work in public policy.
 The courses were interactive and the material engaged with current policy debates.
 I also greatly benefitted from the regular interaction we had with practitioners in the field.
 I was accepted into the Major Research Project stream, which allowed me to sharpen the skills I had acquired by conducting a Policy Analysis Project (one of the options for the MRP).
-My project demonstrates to employers that I know how to use and apply the skills I learned in the program to real policy issues.
-I just accepted a position with the Federal Economic Development Agency for Southern Ontario.
+My project demonstrated to employers that I know how to use and apply the skills I learned in the program to real policy issues.
+Immediately upon completing the MAP, I was offered a position with the Federal Economic Development Agency for Southern Ontario.
+I am now (2018) with the Auditor General of Canada training to become a Performance Audit Professional.
+I am learning to audit federal government programs to determine whether they are being managed with due regard for economy, efficiency and effectiveness.
+The work that I will be doing with the Auditor General is especially interesting as it will build upon the research and methods I used in my policy analysis project.

 Class of 2015/16